athirupathiraja/digitInterpreter/README.md

 ## Introduction
 Three layered Neural Network to interpret the numerical value of digits from its visual representations.

+This is introductory product to ML & Neural Network Architecture.

 ## Neural Network Architecture
 **Dataset:** Built using the MNIST handwritten digit database, consisting of **_'m'_ training images**, with each image spanning 28 x 28 pixels.